Social Security Is Taxable? How to Minimize Taxes

 Before choosing to delay your Social Security benefits, assess your expected income from all sources and compare them to your expected expenses.
 This can help ensure you'll have the funds to live comfortably.

-For most retirees, Social Security taxes are inevitable, but understanding how your benefits impact your overall retirement income can help you consider strategies for minimizing your overall tax bill.
-Take care not to hinder potential growth opportunities just to save on taxes, and work with your wealth advisor to help make sure your retirement income stays on track.
+Unless congress changes the rules, most retirees will have some portion of their Social Security benefits be taxed.
+But understanding how your benefits impact your overall retirement income can help you consider strategies for minimizing your overall tax bill.
+Take care to work with your wealth advisor and a local tax professional to help make sure your retirement income stays on track.